How to Use Amazon Fire Stick with an LG Smart TV

 Compatibility and Requirements

-Installing Firestick on LG Smart TV
+How to Install Fire TV Stick on LG Smart TV

 The installation process isn’t too complex and shouldn’t take too long to complete.
 That being said, it may not be as straightforward as turning on your TV and going to its app store.
 It may take some legwork and minor tweaking along the way.